biostahust/PMLE---LD100p/README.md

     n: the number of subjects for each dose level
     s: the number of deaths(responses) for each dose level.

-- Example dataset: Beetles Data.txt and Hewlett Data.txt。
+- Example dataset: Beetles Data.txt and Hewlett Data.txt.
-    Th dataset has three columns.
+    The dataset has three columns.
 The first column is the log-transformed dose level, the second column is the number of subjects for each dose level, and the last column is the number of responses for each dose level.

 - Example code